 Having said all that, it's worth remembering that even a very small telescope can easily show stars down to eighth or ninth magnitude.
 So Neptune is not faint by telescopic standards.
 In fact, it's bright enough to stimulate color vision through any telescope with 4 inches (100 mm) of aperture.
 Look for a hue quite similar to Uranus's, though somewhat bluer.

 Neptune's disk is plainly visible at 200× through a 6-inch telescope on a night of steady seeing.
 But it may be quite hard to see the disk if conditions are bad or your telescope is improperly collimated.
-My 70-mm refractor is a little too small to resolve Neptune properly, but if I examine the planet carefully at 120× it looks clearly different from a star of similar brightness.
+Tony's 70-mm refractor is a little too small to resolve Neptune properly, but when he examines the planet carefully at 120× it looks clearly different from a star of similar brightness.
 Neptune's light is distinctly steadier, and it appears more solid.
 Not exactly a disk, but a fat pinpoint.
-But don't take my word for it; see for yourself what Neptune looks like!
+It's a little more apparent in Observing Editor JR Johnson-Roehr's 90-mm refractor, but don't take our word for it; see for yourself what Neptune looks like!

 Neptune begins retrograde motion on June 15th, when it will be 2.5° east of Lambda (λ) Aquarii.
 It will move westward over the summer.
 Neptune reaches opposition on September 4th, when it will shine at magnitude 7.8.
 Its disk will be 2.4″ on that date.
 Can you see Triton?
 On June 15th, it will be a tiny, 13.6-magnitude speck.
 Neptune begins prograde (eastward) motion on November 22nd, heading back toward Lambda Aqr.

 Charts and Tools for Observing the Ice Giants